oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 1. In the breadcrumb at the top of the page, click **Target Databases**.

-2. Under **List Scope**, make sure your compartment is selected and deselect **Include child compartments**.
+2. Under **List Scope**, make sure your compartment is selected.
 Your registered target database is listed on the right.

     - A target database with an **ACTIVE** status means that it is currently registered with Oracle Data Safe.
     - A target database with a **DELETED** status means that it is no longer registered with Oracle Data Safe.
 The listing is removed 45 days after the target database is deregistered.